conormckenzie/metanoia/README.md

 Installation instructions using node:
 `yarn install`

-Or using npm:
-`npm install`

-Recommended to have Node.js version 16+ for compatibility with Hardhat
+Recommended to have the latest LTS Node version for compatibility with Hardhat (currently v16).
+Developed using Node.js version 16.15.0